IntelLabs/Hardware-Aware-Automated-Machine-Learning/LoNAS/README.md

 ### Dataset Preparation

-For the unified training setup, the training and test datasets can be downloaded from [LLM-Adapters](https://github.com/AGI-Edgerunners/LLM-Adapters).
+The training and test datasets can be downloaded from [LLM-Adapters](https://github.com/AGI-Edgerunners/LLM-Adapters).
 We place them into the directory `datasets/`.

 ```